Posted on: October 20, 2020

 “There’s a genuine absence of a relationship between the two functions.
 And this is holding back critical business growth.
 Aligning sales and marketing strategically and tactically around joint purpose and success is the only way to drive growth and realise a return from investments in both people and programmes.”

 There are some highly practical steps to begin the process, and they don’t have to involve any large-scale organisational change.
-In fact, none of our nine tips do.
+Here are some quick changes you can make right now to get your sales and marketing teams better aligned.

 A simple way for marketing to begin better communication is to sit in on sales calls.
 Better still, you could take this one step further by inviting marketing team members to attend sales pitches.

-Both are a great way to hear first-hand key barriers and concerns of potential customers, or even test out new messaging before it goes live.
+Both are great ways to hear first-hand the key barriers and concerns of potential customers or even test out new messaging before it goes live.

 How about nominating one person from sales and one from marketing to act as the bridge between the teams?